LeandroJerse/FinStream/README.md

 # 🦈 FinStream - Advanced Shark Tracking with NASA Satellite Data

-A comprehensive system for shark behavior prediction using real NASA satellite data (SWOT and MODIS) combined with advanced biological simulation for AI training and validation.
+A comprehensive system for shark behavior prediction using real NASA satellite data (SWOT and MODIS) combined with advanced biological simulation for AI training, validation, and real-time monitoring.

 ---